-Going forward, Yazaki intends to conduct CSR study sessions targeted at suppliers and implement other programs to further promote CSR understanding among suppliers.
-Following enactment of the Technical Intern Training Act, Yazaki has also implemented programs to educate management personnel at domestic subsidiary companies on the intent of the law and compliance matters.
+Following enactment of the Technical Intern Training Act, Yazaki has also implemented programs to educate management personnel and related divisions at domestic subsidiary companies on the intent of the law and compliance matters.
+We have posted information on the Act on our internal intranet and created discussion forums for implementation as well.

-This Statement was reviewed and approved by Yazaki Corporation's Board of Directors on August 30th, 2018.
+This Statement was reviewed and approved by Yazaki Corporation's Board of Directors on August 30th, 2019.